Matt Skiba: Blink-182

 Following the departure of Tom DeLonge from Blink-182 in 2015, Mark Hoppus announced that Skiba would "fill in" for the band and performed two club shows and a slot at the Musink festival in March 2015.
 Later that year, the band confirmed that Skiba was now an official member and would be appearing on their upcoming album.
 The resulting album California, was released on July 1, 2016.
-Skiba reappears on the band's eighth studio album Nine, which was released on September 20, 2019.
+Skiba reappeared on the band's eighth studio album Nine, which was released on September 20, 2019.
 However, he did not appear on the band's 2020 single "Quarantine", due to lack of a proper home recording studio.

 In July 2022, Skiba stated in an Instagram comment reply that his status with Blink-182 was uncertain while also saying that he was grateful for his time in the group.
-Blink-182 later announced that DeLonge had officially returned to the band.
+In October 2022, Blink-182 announced that DeLonge had officially returned to the band.
 Skiba was absent in promotional material, effectively confirming his departure.
 DeLonge messaged Skiba on Instagram to thank him for his time with the band, and later shared the post publicly on his account.
 Skiba himself reposted some of the promotional material of the new single on his Instagram account, congratulated the band for the reunion of their classic line up and stated his gratitude for his time in the band.
+On February 13, 2025, Skiba joined his former band on stage to perform "Bored to Death" alongside Tom DeLonge during a benefit show in the Los Angeles' Hollywood Palladium to help Los Angeles wildfire relief efforts with Alkaline Trio as supporting act.
+Skiba would later join the band on stage occasionally during the Missionary Impossible tour.